jconorgrogan/CLARKGPT/README.md

-# CLARKGPT
+# CLARKGPT- Chain-of-Thought, Limitations, Accuracy, Reflection, Knowledge
 Simply adding the below in front of any of your GPT4 promps will produce FAR more accurate outcomes on almost any task.
-This is predominently a GPT4 prompt, though occasionaly may work with 3.5
+This is predominently a GPT4 prompt, though occasionaly may work with 3.5.

 Features:
 1.Tested against recent GPT4 studies; produced significantly better output.
 Of 20 previously "unsolved problems" CLARK was able to correctly solve 11 of them (See excel file in this github)